 I'd like to share some amazing Paleozoic creatures with you based on several samples from my fossil collection, but in a nontraditional way; in short story form.
 As I wrote the story with the purpose to inform and inspire, it evolved into something more meaningful that everyone can determine for themselves.
 I hope you enjoy the story as much as I have enjoyed writing it!

 There once was a little millipede who was the bravest of all.
 He lived during an amazing time period on Earth best known for its explosion of life . . .
 The Devonian.
-It was so full of new life, it has been called the Age of Fish, Age of Forests, Age of Vertebrates and Age of Amphibians, to name a few.
+It was so full of new life forms that its been called the Age of Fish, Age of Forests, Age of Vertebrates and Age of Amphibians, plus a few more.
 The story begins, if you can imagine, over 400 million years ago.
 Nevertheless, there is much we can learn from the bravest little millipede.

-One day, the bravest little millipede was fed up with attacks imposed upon him and his species by the many varieties of ancient deep-sea predators sharing his beloved habitat and the millipedes were at the bottom of the food chain.
-To you and me, his enemies would be fascinating creatures to simply observe.
-But because of his meager size, to him, they were beasts.
+One day, the bravest little millipede was feeling fed up with the continual attacks imposed upon him and his species.
+Countless varieties of ancient deep-sea predators shared his beloved habitat and the millipedes were at the bottom of the food chain.
+To you and me, his enemies would've been fascinating creatures to marvel at.
+But because of his meager size, to him, they were cold-blooded beasts.
 Day after day, the sadness he felt became overwhelming as he observed his millimates being taken down by their foes.
-Whenever it happened, he was left feeling helpless only able to scamper under the sandy seafloor with the use of his hundred some legs in order to save himself.
+Whenever that happened, he was left feeling helpless only able to scamper under the sandy seafloor with the use of his hundred some legs in order to save himself.

 The most frightening threat came from the clamping claws of the eurypterid sea scorpions.
 They were the millipedes worst enemy and most ill-tempered.
 In his mind, it was a cruel twist of nature to be betrayed by a cousin arthropod, creatures like him with segmented bodies and jointed legs.

-Even the arthropod trilobites unjustly preyed upon them.
-Though most were gentle creatures, a few species adapted predator skills, like that of raptor birds obtaining speed and sharp vision.
+Even certain arthropod trilobites unjustly preyed upon them.
+Most trilobites were gentle creatures, but a few species had adapted predator skills, like that of raptor birds, obtaining speed and sharp vision.
 The harmless millipedes were defenseless against those types.
-All the ancient sea-beings referred to those trilobites as "lens-faces".
-Their eyes possessed multiple lenses which wrapped around their heads for panoramic vision, even while swimming upside down.
-If a threatening trilobite spotted an unsuspecting millipede, it seldom had ample time to escape.
+All the ancient sea-beings referred to those trilobites as "lense-face".
+Their eyes possessed multiple lenses and wrapped around their heads providing them with panoramic vision, even while swimming upside down.
+If one of those threatening types spotted an unsuspecting millipede, it seldom had ample time to escape.
 The millipedes were the simplest seafloor dwellers.
-They spent much of their day milling around on the seafloor feeding on decayed matter keeping things clean . . . and were never a threat to others.
-Some of the trilobites occupied the same ocean parallel and competed with them for food and territory.
+They spent much of their days milling around on the seafloor feeding on decayed matter keeping things clean . . . and were never a threat to others.

 Yet another more random threat came from the cephalopods.
 They possessed large powerful tentacles and had the biggest brains of all ocean creatures.
 First, there were the cephalopod nautiloids such as Orthoceras with their long straight shells.
 They could crush the hard exoskeleton shells of most other sea creatures and could pluck just about anything into its grip with amazing accuracy.
 No animal was safe from them so long as it was within their grasp.